 I have created this page to document and share my vision of the Third Horizon.
+I will create material the way I see my Horizon.

 In general I think my vision is darker than that described in the rule books of the game.
 I'm a little stuck on the darker vision that was used by the creator of the first generation of the Coriolis game.
 The original author has mentioned the movie "Event Horizon" as a source of inspiration for the game.